Dokiys/example/README.md

-# go_test
+# code_example
-some test for go toolkit
+some example for code toolkit